induwarauthsara/happynewyear/README.md

-# Happy New Year
+# Happy New Year With Python
-Happy New Year by Python
+Happy New Year with Python
 This is my fist Python project.
 Enjoy.. :)